Battle of Port Royal (1690): Background

-Surrender
+Battle

-The French garrison consisted of fewer than 90 soldiers, and the fortifications were in a state of destruction.
+The French garrison consisted of fewer than 90 men, and the fortifications were in a state of destruction.
 A military engineer had arrived in October 1689 and had begun razing the fort in order build a new one, over the objections of Governor Louis-Alexandre des Friches de Meneval, and none of its cannons were mounted.
 Furthermore, the garrison only possessed 19 muskets.

 When Phips sent an emissary on 10 May to demand the fort's surrender, Meneval sent the local priest, Louis Petit, to negotiate terms of surrender.
 The basic terms he and Phips agreed included protection of the persons and personal property of the Acadians, and preservation of their right to Catholic worship.
 Phips refused to put the terms in writing, but they were reconfirmed by multiple witnesses when Governor Meneval came to the Six Friends the next day.

 Aftermath

 What occurred after the surrender, and the motives for it, has been a subject of historical debate, because French and English sources disagree on a number of points.
-The terms of the surrendered were breached, and the English militia plundered not only the fort but the town as well, and they desecrated the fort's chapel.
+The terms of the surrendered were breached, and the victorious New Englanders plundered not only the fort but the town as well, along with desecrating the fort's chapel.
 Private property was taken and livestock killed.

-By English accounts, French soldiers and residents were seen removing stores from the fort (which would normally go to the victor as spoils of war) while the surrender negotiations were taking place.
+By English accounts, French soldiers and colonists were seen removing stores from the fort (which would normally go to the victor as spoils of war) while the surrender negotiations were taking place.
 When Phips was made aware of this, he flew into a rage, declared the agreement void, and permitted the plunder to take place.

 French accounts tell a slightly different story.
-Governor Meneval supposedly did not leave detailed orders when he went to parley with Phips, and some of the garrison's soldiers began drinking.
+Meneval supposedly did not leave detailed orders when he went to parley with Phips, and some of the garrison's soldiers began drinking.
 They then broke into merchant stores belonging to one of Meneval's political opponents, Francois-marie Perrot, and removed his goods from the storehouse.
 It is unclear whether they removed goods belonging to either other merchants or to the government.
-Since only the "King's Stores" were supposedly part of the surrender agreement, Phips biographers Baker and Reid note that there is "room for doubt whether the agreed terms would thereby have been breached."
+Since only the "King's Stores" were supposedly part of the surrender agreement, Phips' biographers Baker and Reid note that there is "room for doubt whether the agreed terms would thereby have been breached."

 Meneval and Petit, when they reported the events, claimed that Phips, unhappy with the condition of the fort and the size of the garrison that had surrendered, used the action of the French soldiers as an excuse to terminate the agreement.
 However, the fact that Phips had met with Laverdure prior to approaching Port Royal, and had a presumably reliable assessment of the conditions in the town, renders this explanation unlikely.
 Phips' biographers posit that it is more likely that Phips needed to have as much plunder as possible.
 Spoils from the expedition were expected to pay its costs, and Phips made a verbal surrender agreement as "a convenience that could be disposed with" once the surrender had been given.